Liu-wenhao-1223/Liu-wenhao-1223.github.io/_notes/note_1.md

   - course selection
 ---

 This is my summary of the selection of graduate courses at USC.
-I think it is useful to the students who major in ECE machine learning & data science and EE general students who are going to choose the learning track of [Computer Architecture](https://catalogue.usc.edu/preview_program.php?catoid=18&poid=25921&returnto=7300), [VLSI Design](https://catalogue.usc.edu/preview_program.php?catoid=18&poid=25474&returnto=7300) or [Robotics](https://catalogue.usc.edu/preview_program.php?catoid=18&poid=25465&returnto=7299).
+I think it is useful to the students who major in ECE [machine learning & data science](https://catalogue.usc.edu/preview_program.php?catoid=18&poid=25983&returnto=7300) and EE general students who are going to choose the learning track of [Computer Architecture](https://catalogue.usc.edu/preview_program.php?catoid=18&poid=25921&returnto=7300), [VLSI Design](https://catalogue.usc.edu/preview_program.php?catoid=18&poid=25474&returnto=7300) or [Robotics](https://catalogue.usc.edu/preview_program.php?catoid=18&poid=25465&returnto=7299).

+*Some courses may not open during your semester, so you can check the [USC Schedule of Classes](https://classes.usc.edu/) first.